A Bike Tour Stretching Cambodia from Angkor to the Coast

-The terrain is a mix of sealed and unsealed roads, tracks and trails.
-Unsealed roads account for around 60% of the riding and the rest is on paved roads.
+The terrain is a mix of paved and unpaved roads, tracks and trails.
 It is our aim to deliver as much traffic-free track and trail as possible, but at times we do need to resort to secondary roads.
-We spend no more than 20km over the whole tour on anything resembling a highway.
-The riding is easily achievable for those who are comfortable controlling a bike.
-There are only a few short hills at times, but for the most part, this is a very flat ride.
-You must be comfortable riding in quite hot conditions and it is highly recommended to get some practice on unsealed surfaces with a little loose sand and gravel as this will help you feel more confident at times on this ride.
+We spend no more than 5km over the whole tour on anything resembling a highway.
+The ride is easily achievable for those who are comfortable controlling a bike, with hardly any hills and no distances over 60km on any single day.
+You must be comfortable riding in quite hot conditions and it is highly recommended to get some practice on unsealed surfaces with a little loose sand, potholes and gravel as this will help you feel more confident at times on this ride.
 There is always a support vehicle on hand to give you a lift if you need a break from the riding.

 Coolest time: Nov-Feb

 Our favourite: Jul-Aug